Apidog

 });

-As you can see, the WebSocket.Server will track each connected client, allowing us to loop through them and send the desired message to each one!
+As you can see, the WebSocket.The server will track each connected client, allowing us to loop through them and send the desired message to each one!
 We've just implemented the simplest chat server ever!
 You can test the above code using any WebSocket client, whether on the client-side or through a Chrome extension.

 Using Socket.IO to Achieve the Same